themichellemcguire/kidsmeetup/README.md

 RESTful API documentation.

-## Problems
+## Project Challenges
 1. Time: Time is very short to build up a full stack web application by a group of new developers.
-2. Github: Its getting our nerve to resolve conflicts with .pyc.
+2. Github: Its getting on our nerves to resolve conflicts with .pyc.
 But learned a lot of these.
 3. APIs: We searched for APIs to use, but didn't find any related things.
 4. Migrations: Model designing should be carefully crafted before starting coding.
 5. Heroku migrations: Another problem we found to migrate the modified model in the heroku.

+## Group Challenges
+* Effective remote communication
+* Control Flow Management
+* Group roles and assignments (who does what)

 ## Features
 This app has some cool features!
 Such as: